 Cultivating talented individuals for high-performance computing in Taiwan

 The NCHC has endeavored to cultivate talented individuals for high-performance computing in Taiwan.
 The center hosted the Taiwan Student Cluster Competition, the content of which involved computer assembling, hardware efficiency optimization, and problem solving through computer operations.
 This competition builds a solid foundation for Taiwanese students participating in highperformance computing tasks.

 The i-ONE International Instrument Technology Innovation Competition

-The Instrument Technology Research Center (ITRC) has paid attention to innovative R&D instrument technology.
-The i -ONE International Instrument Technology Innovation Competition has been held by ITRC since 2009.
+Taiwan Instrument Research Institute (TIRI) has paid attention to innovative R&D instrument technology.
+The i -ONE International Instrument Technology Innovation Competition has been held by TIRI since 2009.
 It is divided into high school level and college & above level, attracting domestic and international competitors.
-The awarded works have involved f ields including everyday inventions and technology to reflect its emphasis on innovative R&D. Through this competition, ITRC facilitates encouraging young students to apply scientific knowledge, elicit their innovative thinking, and aim to vitalize technology development in Taiwan.
+The awarded works have involved f ields including everyday inventions and technology to reflect its emphasis on innovative R&D. Through this competition, TIRI facilitates encouraging young students to apply scientific knowledge, elicit their innovative thinking, and aim to vitalize technology development in Taiwan.